feldera/feldera/docs/contributors/compiler.md

 ## SQL programs

-The compiler, which runs internally in the Feldera Platform, must be given the table definition first, and then the view definition. e.g.,
+The compiler, which runs internally to Feldera, must be given the table definition first, and then the view definition. e.g.,

 ```sql